FAQs

 We are unable to supply PRP systems to non-health practitioners or non-medical cosmetic professionals, in line with national blood product regulations.

-• Description text goes herePRP therapy is a non-surgical, regenerative treatment that uses a concentrated portion of the patient’s own blood to support healing and reduce inflammation.
+• PRP therapy is a non-surgical, regenerative treatment that uses concentrated platelets in a portion of plasma from the patient’s own blood to support healing and reduce inflammation.
 It’s used in:

 • Sports medicine & orthopaedics